rchain/legaldocs/Coop_Membership_Agreement.md

-    is held unlawful, void or unenforceable, then that term, clause or provision will be severable from these Terms and will not affect the validity or enforceability of any remaining part of that term, clause or provision, or any other term, clause or provision of tese Terms.
+    is held unlawful, void or unenforceable, then that term, clause or provision will be severable from these Terms and will not affect the validity or enforceability of any remaining part of that term, clause or provision, or any other term, clause or provision of these Terms.

 8.  ***Miscellaneous***.
 These Terms constitute the entire agreement